 Trump’s Photo Opportunity with Kim Jong-Un

 In the US, two events grabbed the spotlight.
-The June meeting of the Federal Reserve and the G20 summit, at which President Trump was due to meet President Xi with the hope of reengaging the trade talks.
+The June meeting of the Federal Reserve and the G20 summit, at which President Trump (according to the Donald Store) was due to meet President Xi with the hope of reengaging the trade talks.
 With the FOMC meeting coming before the G20, it was always unlikely they would move rates, so focus was even sharper on the statement and speech from Chairman Jerome Powell.
 His comments were broadly taken as a green light for a rate cut in July and he even alluded to the fact that a cut of 50 basis points had been discussed.
 If it happens, this would be the first rate move of more than 25 basis points since the Global Financial Crisis.

 Right up until the day before the G20 summit, communication from the White House suggested the meeting between the two leaders might not even happen.
 In the end it did, and while the tweets suggested good progress had been made and that more was hoped for, there were no concrete results or statements in the days that followed.
 President Trump rounded off his visit to Asia by visiting Kim Jong-un and becoming the first sitting US leader to step onto North Korean soil.
 However, apart from a great photo opportunity, nothing came from the meeting.